farelamo/Gin-Swaggo-Example/Readme.md

     ```
     localhost:3000/swagger/index.html
     ```
-6. If you have problem after running ***go run .***, Well you're not alone.
+6. If you have problems after running ***go run .***, Well you're not alone.
 Its because of the openapi library I use is compatible with go 1.19 version as well as in description.
-If you are higher, than u need to follow next step.
+If you are higher, then you need to follow next step.
 (6 and 7 step is version that compatible with my go version, to search what compatible with yours, go to the github.com/go-openapi/swag and search which the tags and release date you want)

 7. Go-OpenAPI/Swag install
     ```